V4C38/spectacles-reachy-mini/README.md

 This project provides the app **spectacles-reachy-mini** which is already published so you can simply add it inside the Reachy Mini Desktop App.

+*Note: The original intention was to only use the Reachy Mini Daemons REST API or Websocket instead of having a custom app for the Reachy Mini App store.
+Unfortunately the standard API is quite limited (for example no audio playback) as the intention is to use the Python SDK*

 <img src="Assets/rm_desktop_app.png" alt="Reachy Mini App">

 #### WebSocket on port 8765

 One of the main reasons for the app is to have a WebSocket instead of a REST API for low latency.
 On the Lens side, we use [the WebSocket API](https://developers.snap.com/spectacles/about-spectacles-features/apis/web-socket).

 Available commands:
-- `set_target` — continuously stream head pose, body yaw, and antenna positions
+- `set_target` continuously stream head pose, body yaw, and antenna positions
-- `goto` — move to a specific pose over a given duration with interpolation
+- `goto` move to a specific pose over a given duration with interpolation
-- `stop_move` — cancel a `goto` move by UUID
+- `stop_move` cancel a `goto` move by UUID
-- `play_audio` — play base64-encoded raw audio on the robot speaker
+- `play_audio` play base64-encoded raw audio on the robot speaker
-- `status` — connection health check
+- `status` connection health check
-- `get_robot_camera_frame` — capture a camera frame from the robot (returned as base64)
+- `get_robot_camera_frame` capture a camera frame from the robot (returned as base64)

 #### Movement handler

-This app is designed to receive continuous movement requests via set_target and applies its own smoothing and IK safety checks.
+This app is designed to receive continuous movement requests via `set_target` and applies its own smoothing and IK safety checks.
 The movement update rate is ~30 Hz.
-If you want to see the details, they can be found in movement_handler.py.
+If you want to see the details, they can be found in `movement_handler.py`.

 #### Modifying the App itself

 <details>
 <summary>Guide and links</summary>

-If you want to change the app to for example expose more functionality (like named animations for example), you can find it on [Hugging Face](https://huggingface.co/spaces/V4C38/spectacles_reachy_mini).
+If you want to change the app to for example expose more functionality (like named animations), you can find it on [Hugging Face](https://huggingface.co/spaces/V4C38/spectacles_reachy_mini).
 Feel free to Fork it or create a Pull request.

 If you want to test your changes locally without publishing, here is a great guide: [Make and publish your Reachy Mini App](https://huggingface.co/blog/pollen-robotics/make-and-publish-your-reachy-mini-apps)